Alles over…

 Install docker

-For the ones not familiar with containers: Start with installing docker server version and docker-compose on your system.
+For the ones not familiar with containers: Start with installing docker server version on your system.
 Using docker-compose it is easier to start, read and maintain a configuration.
 You can also install Docker Desktop but if you will not be using Docker for anything else its overkill.
 If you rather would like the use the Docker command-line options directly or integrate into a cluster examples can be found below.

 Docker script

-To start with docker-compose create a new directory and create a file named docker-compose.yml.
-Copy the contents of below docker-compose file example to that file and save it.
+To start with docker compose create a new directory and create a file named docker-compose.yml.
+Copy the contents of below docker compose file example to that file and save it.
 (Note you keep the indentation with spaces!)
 If needed you can modify it using your own parameters such as the location of the data (in the example script in the subdirectory alldata).
 That subdirectory is for creating persistence; if the container is recreated or an update is available all data is preserved since it is being stored outside the container.
 If your server is rebooted the container will automatically be restarted.

 Next you start your containerised P1-Monitor using the docker compose up -d command.
 A local network will be created and the container will be started in the background.
 After a short while (initially the container image needs to be downloaded from Docker hub) the P1-Monitor will be available on configured port.
 In below example it will be running on standard port 80 but you can easily change that by modifying the port mapping parameter from 80:80 to for instance 81:80 if you want the container to be available at port 8.